ManCla/mancla.github.io/SERVICE.md

 I participated in the Organizing Committee of the following conference:

  * web chair of [Symposium on Software Engineering for Adaptive and Self-Managing Systems](https://conf.researchr.org/home/seams-2022) 2022 (**SEAMS**)

+## Other Service Activities

+ * selection committee for the [Frank Anger Memorial Award](https://sigbed.org/2024/01/22/frank-anger-memorial-award-2023/) 2024